AK-12: 2023 upgrades

+Based on "experience of the gun's use in the special operation" in Ukraine, the 2-round burst firing mode has been omitted in 2023, as it did not significantly contribute to the weapon's efficiency.

+The new version entered serial production in December 2023.
+According to the Concern, supplies are ongoing as of April 2024.

 AK-12K

 During the ARMY-2017 exhibition, Kalashnikov Concern displayed prototypes of the AK-12K, which is a short-barrelled variant of the AK-12.

+AK-12SP

+During the ARMY-2021 exhibition, Kalashnikov Concern displayed a standard length barrelled AK-12SP and short-barrelled AK-12SPK variants developed for Russian special forces use.
+The AK-12SP features lower and upper aluminium upper handguard/gas tube covers with M-LOK slots for direct accessory attachment onto the "negative space" (hollow slot) mounting points.
+The short-barrelled AK-12SPK features an AK-12 pattern lower handguard with an aluminium upper handguard/gas tube cover that has M-LOK slots.
+The AK-12SP and AK-12SPK have excluded the 2-round burst mode.

+TR3

+The TR3 is a semi-automatic only variant of the AK-12, intended for the civilian market.

 AK-15

-The AK-15 is a variant of the AK-12 chambered in 7.62×39mm.
-Both the AK-12 and AK-15 have been developed by the Kalashnikov Group under the "Ratnik" program and have been accepted into Russian military service.
-The only difference between the AK-12 and the AK-15 is their calibre.
+The AK-15 (GRAU index 6P71) is a variant of the AK-12 chambered in 7.62×39mm.
+Both the AK-12 and AK-15 have been developed by the Kalashnikov Concern under the "Ratnik" program and have been accepted into Russian military service.
 The AK-15 weighs 3.5 kg when empty, a full-length of 940 mm, a barrel length of 415 mm, barrel twist rate of 265 mm, and a standard magazine capacity of 30 rounds.

 AK-15K

 During the ARMY-2017 exhibition, Kalashnikov Concern displayed prototypes of the AK-15K, which is a short-barrelled variant of the AK-15.

 AK-19

 Revealed during the International Military-Technical Forum ARMY-2020 exhibition, the AK-19 is a variant of the AK-12 chambered in 5.56×45mm NATO upon the request of potential international clients.
 It was later unveiled to the public during the IDEX 2021.
 Like the updated AK-12, that was also revealed during the ARMY-2020 exhibition, the AK-19 features a redesigned polymer L-shaped stock, a redesigned pistol grip and trigger guard, and a new rotary dioptre rear sight.
 The AK-19 also features a birdcage-type flash suppressor that features slots for a quick detachable sound suppressor.
-The rifle weighs 3.5 kg when empty, has a barrel length of 415 mm, a full-length of 935mm (36.8 in), and a standard box magazine capacity of 30 rounds.
+The rifle weighs 3.5 kg when empty, has a barrel length of 415 mm, a full length of 935 mm (36.8 in), and uses a proprietary 30-round magazine.